THE FLASHPACKER

 Then you’ve come to the right place.
 I loved my solo trip to The Netherlands’ Capital of Cool and am excited to share my 1-day Rotterdam itinerary.

-Whether you are on a day trip from Amsterdam, visiting as part of a cruise or staying overnight, it includes the best things to do during one day in Rotterdam.
-You can use this itinerary as a self-guided walking tour and I’ve included a map to help you on your way.
+This is for you whether you are on a day trip from Amsterdam, visiting as part of a cruise or staying overnight.
+You can use this Rotterdam itinerary as a self-guided walking tour and I’ve included a map to help you on your way.

 cube-buildings-and-pencil are some of the best things to do in rotterdam in one day